kubernetes/website/content/zh-cn/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

 <!--
 #### Defaulting and Nullable

-**New in 1.20:** null values for fields that either don't specify the nullable flag, or give it a `false` value, will be pruned before defaulting happens.
+Null values for fields that either don't specify the nullable flag, or give it a `false` value, will be pruned before defaulting happens.
 If a default is present, it will be applied.
 When nullable is `true`, null values will be conserved and won't be defaulted.